Blogs

 wave

-Olam's journey is one of inspiring resilience.
-From humble beginnings in a remote PNG village, where he trained with a sand-filled water bottle, he rose to become a premiership winner with the Melbourne Storm (2020) and the Dally M Centre of the Year (2021).
-His 117 NRL games—104 with the Storm and 13 with the Wests Tigers—were a testament to his unwavering dedication and exceptional talent.
-He was also the first player to graduate from the PNG Hunters Queensland Cup side to the NRL, paving the way for future generations of Pacific Island players.
+Justin’s story is one of those you just have to hear.
+Picture this: a kid from a remote PNG village, training with a sand-filled water bottle.
+Seriously!
+That's dedication.
+And that dedication took him all the way to the top.
+He became a premiership winner with the Melbourne Storm (2020), snagged the Dally M Centre of the Year award (2021), and played a whopping 117 NRL games – 104 with the Storm and 13 with the Wests Tigers.
+He was also the first player to make the leap from the PNG Hunters Queensland Cup side to the NRL, blazing a trail for other Pacific Island players.
+It’s a remarkable achievement, honestly.

-While Olam's playing days are over, his story continues to inspire.
-His journey serves as a powerful testament to the pursuit of dreams, the importance of resilience, and the profound impact one individual can have.
-His retirement marks the end of an era, but his legacy will continue to resonate within the rugby league community for years to come.
+So, his playing days are over.
+But his story doesn't end there.
+Justin's journey is a powerful reminder of the importance of chasing your dreams, never giving up, and the incredible impact one person can make.
+His retirement marks the end of an era, sure, but his legacy will live on in the hearts of rugby league fans for years to come.
+He’s truly an inspiration.

 FAQ